-I saw these cookies on Janet’s blog – Janet is Hungry – back in October.
+I originally saw these cookies on the blog Janet is Hungry – back in October.
 I actually made them a couple of days after seeing her post, but I am just now getting around to posting about them!!

 I have made a similar cookie to these in the past.
 Janet calls them Mud Pies, but I grew up knowing them as no-bake cookies.
 I know there are several versions out there, and the one I am most familiar with has peanut butter added as well, but Janet’s version sounded delicious so I gave them a try.

-Also known as No-Bake Cookies, these oat and coconut cookies aren't baked, but cooked on the stovetop.
+These No Bake Cookies, also known as Mud Pies, are oat and coconut cookies that aren’t baked, but cooked on the stovetop.

 Ingredients